microsoft/azurechat/src/public/guide.md

 1. **Summarise the Content**: Briefly outline the main points or themes of the content you're reviewing.
 Use delimiters if necessary to organise your summary.

    - **Example:** "The article discusses three major themes: sustainability in urban planning, technological innovation in public services, and cybersecurity measures.
-Each theme is explored in the context of recent Queensland Government initiatives."
+Each theme is explored in the context of recent {{AGENCY NAME}} initiatives."

 2. **Drafting a Response**: After summarising, draft a response that addresses any specific queries, comments, or tasks related to the email.